jennybc/vanNH/README.md

 To do

+  * check systematically for creative entries in clock before/after, i.e. when people only report the second or suddenly report tenths of a second, etc.
   * 2014-04-19_phlSP-at-nykRM point 36: the second event is coded `TD` instead of `PU`; the player attempted to catch the pull but dropped it ...that's the first case of this; I need to take a deliberate look at what all my scripts do with that
   * 2014-05-03_bosWC-at-nykRM point 39: the second event is coded `TO` instead of `PU`; apparently there was a timeout called even before a pickup;  I need to take a deliberate look at what all my scripts do with that
   * take comprehensive look at what's character vs factor